tomrist/cs5830-summer2021/README.md

 ### The plan

 The class is a 6 week summer session, and as such it's a compacted version of the more usual 15 week semester-long course on this topic that I teach.
 As such we expect you to spend a good chunk of time during the week on the class, but it should still not amount to a full time job and we will try to set expectations realistically.
 Particularly so given the difficult year we've all had due to the pandemic.

 The plan is to have a mixture of lectures and reserved time for in class work with instructors available to help.
-We'll refer to those as labs.
+We'll often refer to those as labs.

 We will try to be as flexible as possible regarding in person versus remote participation.
 Facilities has set aside a sufficiently large classroom to allow